kognifai/Galore/SDK-documentation/Troubleshooting.md

 ### 1) If Docker doesn't work

-After Galore Dev stack installation, if you encounter issues with Docker then do the following steps to run Docker automatically every time when you login:
+After Galore Dev stack installation, if you encounter issues with Docker then do the following steps to automatically start Docker every time when you login:

- To start Docker automatically when you log in:
+ To automatically start Docker when you log in:

   1. Right-click on the Docker and select **Settings**.

    The Docker Settings page is displayed.
   ![](.%20Images/Docker.jpg)

-  2. From the Docker Settings page, Under **General**, select the **Start Docker when you log in** check box.
+  2. From the Docker Settings page, under **General**, select the **Start Docker when you log in** check box.

    The Docker starts every time when you start or restart your computer.